hilaryrowe/documentation3/analysisTab/process_control.md

 # Process Control
-The Process Control area of the Sight Machine app uses statistical methods to monitor your machine processes.
+The Process Control area of the Sight Machine application uses statistical methods to monitor your machine processes.